niams-bdmds/bRNA-seq_processing_pipeline/README.md

-# Bulk RNA-seq analysis pipeline
+# Bulk RNA-Seq analysis pipeline
 This repository contains the rule files directory, script directory, FASTQ(empty) directory, snakemake wrapper script, cluster.yml and config.yaml files.
 ## How to run this pipeline